juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 **1. Date: 6.08.2021**

 Creating the window with context using GLFW and initializing GLEW for using modern OpenGL.

+1. Initialization library with GLFW (for creating a window and the context).

+2. Setting up the window hints ~ window configuration.

+3. Creating the window ~ getting the pointer to this.

+4.

+5. Setting up the current context to be our window.

+6. Initialization library with GLEW (for handling OpenGL context in a modern way and using the platform dependend extensions).

+7. Looping the running window.

+7.1 Polling the events (like user input).

+7.2 Clearing the screen with red color.

+7.3 Swaping buffers.

 ![image](https://user-images.githubusercontent.com/72278818/128518820-7ddc77f0-a302-4de6-8367-76a57da42c92.png)

 **2. Date: 9.08.2021**